Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

-Here are the different kind of phone calls you can use in your lead sourcing efforts:
+Here are the different kinds of phone calls you can use in your lead-sourcing efforts:

 Cold calls are calls made to a lead or prospect without any previous contact.
 Since they place you in direct and immediate contact with your leads, cold calling is still a valuable lead generation and selling tool.

-Prospecting calls or outbound calls focus on qualifying and preparing leads to conversion, leading the selling to a further date.
+Prospecting or outbound calls focus on qualifying and preparing leads for conversion, leading the selling to a further date.

 Inbound phone calls